LLNL/axom/src/axom/inlet/docs/sphinx/verification.rst

 If a ``Container`` is marked as required (via the ``required()``) method, then the ``Container`` must have a ``Field`` or ``Function`` that was present in the input or contain a sub-``Container`` that does.
+This does not apply to a ``Container`` that corresponds to an array or dictionary.

-If a ``Container`` corresponds to an array or dictionary, the elements of the array must all be of the requested type.
+If a ``Container`` corresponds to an array or dictionary, the elements of the array must all be of the requested type, if any were provided.
 This restriction applies even if the array/dictionary was not marked as ``required``.

-If a verification lambda was provided via the ``registerVerifier()`` method, this lambda must return ``true`` when passed the corresponding ``Container`` object.
+If a verification function was provided via the ``registerVerifier()`` method, this function must return ``true`` when passed the corresponding ``Container`` object.

 .. note::